The best foldable phones 2025: best flip phones and tablet foldables

 In classic OnePlus fashion, the OnePlus Open is a flagship killer, so you get great specs, especially when it comes to the phone's performance and the great displays, inside and out.
 You also get a cool design, all for a lower price than most competitors.
 Don't be scared off by the phone's price tag, OnePlus is making it easy to get an even bigger discount if you have any phone to trade.

-The OnePlus Open admittedly comes with some compromises that you won't find on a Samsung Galaxy Z Fold 6.
+The OnePlus Open admittedly comes with some compromises that you won't find on a Samsung Galaxy Z Fold 7.
 It isn't water resistant, while Samsung's phone can take a dunk under water.
-It doesn't have S Pen support, or a ton of great productivity features, like Samsung has.
+Its also a little lighter on productivity and AI features, which the Galaxy Z Fold 7 has an abundance of.

-That doesn't matter, because the OnePlus Open is built right, while the Samsung Fold just feels wrong.
-It's too narrow when closed, while the OnePlus Open feels perfect.
+That doesn't matter, because the OnePlus Open is built so well; while it's not really 'thin' anymore compared to the competition, in day-to-day use, the OnePlus Open still feels perfect.
 If you want a tablet foldable phone for less, there's only one to consider.

 Read our full OnePlus Open review